 Virtual Field Trips (VFTs) take a variety of forms based on the goals of particular courses and the teaching style of instructors.
-Here at Stanford EARTH Field Education, we are producing VFT resources that can be flexibly used in a variety of different ways.
+Here at Stanford Doerr School of Sustainability Field Education, we are producing VFT resources that can be flexibly used in a variety of different ways.
 We distinguish between virtual field sites, self-guided virtual field trips, and virtual field exercises.

 Although these virtual resources were jump-started to address the current needs for online learning, these resources will also be useful situations in which in-person field trips may not possible.
 They can also be used to augment in-person field experiences, provide better accessibility and improve inclusivity.
 They prepare students, making trips more efficient, safe, and effective.